-- < Target Activities and the SDA Office's Support Details> - -Curricular courses (e.g. classes and exams) - Support details: Proposal of reasonable accommodations on the basis of disabilities and adjustment of the accommodations; dispatch of Support Staff; and academic support in consideration of the features of respective disabilities through, for example, regular meetings - -Programs that are deemed equivalent to curricular courses by the relevant Dean Support details: Proposal of the reasonable accommodations required depending on the features of the relevant program and adjustment of the accommodations; and dispatch of Support Staff - Ceremonies organized by the University (e.g. entrance ceremony and commencement/convocation ceremony) - Support details: Access to the information necessary for the operation of the relevant ceremony (e.g. PC translation), mobility support, etc. - Lecture meetings and other events organized by any of the University's departments, faculty or staff Support details: Introduction of specific examples showing how to ensure participants' (students, general public, etc.) access to information (i.e. how PC translators and sign-language interpreters should be stationed and what items should be prepared) and provision of advice on the points to note regarding support - <Facilities and Equipment> - -Improvement of facilities and equipment on campus (restrooms, libraries, etc.) - <Student Life> - Support necessary to ensure a safe and healthy student life - Support for mobility on campus (limited to mobility necessary for access to classes), eating support, etc.
+- <Target Activities and the SDA Office's Support Details> - -Curricular courses (e.g. classes and exams)

+Support details: Proposal of reasonable accommodations on the basis of disabilities and adjustment of the accommodations; dispatch of Support Staff; and academic support in consideration of the features of respective disabilities through, for example, regular meetings

+- -Programs that are deemed equivalent to curricular courses by the relevant Dean Support details: Proposal of the reasonable accommodations required depending on the features of the relevant program and adjustment of the accommodations; and dispatch of Support Staff - Ceremonies organized by the University (e.g. entrance ceremony and commencement/convocation ceremony)

+Support details: Application window for reasonable accommodations when participating in ceremonies, access to information (e.g. PC translation), mobility support, etc.

+- Lecture meetings and other events organized by any of the University's departments Preparing proposals for reasonable accommodations in response to required cases and arranging the details of reasonable accommodations, dispatching support staff members.
+The University's department (the event organizer) accepts applications for reasonable accommodations. - \The University's department (the event organizer) responses applications for reasonable accommodations from people outside the University

+<Facilities and Equipment>

+- Proposals for research and improvement of facilities and equipment on campus.

+<Student Life>

+- Consultant services and arrangement for students with disabilities to ensure a safe and healthy student life - Support for mobility on campus (for access to classes), assistance at mealtimes, etc.